 - Orthopedist #2: When my husband went in for knee surgery, I mentioned it to the surgeon, who also specializes in shoulders.
 He’d never heard of it, and was quite skeptical.
 I actually went back to him for my own appointment later when considering surgery because he was such a hot-shot well-known shoulder surgeon to top athletes.
 After a 45-minute appointment in which I showed him journal articles, he came around 180 degrees to the point that I would have felt comfortable having him operate on my SIRVA shoulder.
 However, he had a very busy schedule and couldn’t book me very soon, so I didn’t end up going with him after all.

 - Orthopedist #3: Yeah, I know, it may seem like overkill to see so many doctors, but I am desperate to rock climb again so I will do anything for the sake of my shoulder.
-Orthopedist #1 also had a busy surgery schedule, so once we decided surgery was the path forward, I saw #3 and ended up having shoulder surgery with him.
+Orthopedist #1 also had a busy surgery schedule this summer, so once we decided surgery was the path forward, I saw #3 and ended up having shoulder surgery with him.
 I would consider him SIRVA-skeptical, had never treated any and had some definite gaps in his knowledge about it.
 Interestingly, the gaps in his knowledge may have been ultimately helpful (he “thought outside the box” when it came to the bone damage on my MRI), but there’s no way to know for sure.

 The summary of all that experience above is this: I got very, very lucky that Orthopedist #1 had heard of SIRVA, because that gave me great comfort and hope, strengthened my resolve to learn everything I could about it, and made me feel less alone and misunderstood.
 Then, when I went to other doctors who knew nothing about it, I knew what I was talking about and could speak to them with confidence.
 In some cases (Orthopedist #2) I was even able to change the mind of a skeptic.